kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

 {{% /notice %}}

+It is recommended to suspend/terminate all workloads (e.g. by draining all active nodes via `kubectl drain`) as all nodes will lose connectivity to the cluster control plane upon updating the expose strategy.
+Therefore, updating the expose strategy in the next step will stop the ability to coordinate and properly terminate workloads on existing nodes.
+A planned shutdown might be desired to prevent potential data loss in your application stack.

 #### Step 2:
 At this point, you are able to change the expose strategy of the cluster in the Cluster API.
 Change the Cluster `spec.exposeStrategy` to the desired version: